Fireye04/ratslap/README.md

 This phase mirrors that of egyptian rat slap.

 In the main phase, everyone goes in a circle clockwise placing their top card face up in the center, piling on top of previously placed cards.
-If a predefined pattern of cards occur, the first player to slap the pile wins those cards.
+If a predefined pattern of cards occur, the first player to slap the pile wins the whole pile.
 If a player slaps but there is no pattern, they must burn one card from the top of their pile to the center.

 #### Patterns